What happened to Pheidippides?

 This especially can happen when the individual is otherwise healthy, showed no symptoms, and the family history was not mapped and managed.

 Diagnosis of inherited cardiac conditions can be difficult for a variety of reasons.
 Conditions can be complex in nature, have subtle features and be expressed variably.

 With the Pheidippides intensive heart screening service at Royal Brompton & Harefield Hospitals Specialist Care, athletes can find out if they are at risk.

-The Pheidippides intensive heart screening takes place over two half-days, starting late in the week as the heart is monitored over the weekend.
+The Pheidippides intensive heart screening assessment is carried out over two half-days, starting late in the week as the heart is monitored over the weekend.
 The patient then returns early the next week.

 - At the first appointment, the assessment includes blood tests, cardiac MRI and an exercise test.
 The patient is then fitted with an ECG monitor which is worn over the weekend while exercising.

 - At the second appointment, the patient is given an ECG test and an echocardiogram.
-Then, the consultant will discuss the results and may recommend genetic screening for the patient or their family members.
+Then, the consultant will discuss the results.
+Genetic screening for the patient or their family members may be recommended.

 This service is offered by RB&HH Specialist Care to athletes referred for this level of testing.

-The diagnosis for many of these diseases is based on a combination of markers from different diagnostic areas such as:
+The diagnosis for many cardiac conditions is based on a combination of markers from different diagnostic areas such as:

 - clinical and family history